 There are buses that will take you to Animal Kingdom and Magic Kingdom.
 Mears Connect Driven By Sunshine Disney shuttle service now operates these buses, instead of Disney.
 Mears is great.
 Buses arrive about every 20 minutes.
 But we do need to mention that since these are no longer Disney buses, they don’t take you to the bus area of Magic Kingdom.
 They now drop you off at the TTC, which means you’ll have to take either the ferry or the monorail to get to Magic Kingdom.
 We actually ended up just walking to the Boardwalk Inn and taking the bus from there.
 I don’t really know if you’re supposed to do this, but that’s what we did and it worked out fine.

 Airport Transportation at the Swan Reserve

 If you’re flying into Orlando, you’ll probably know that Disney no longer offers the Magical Express.
 These resorts never had the Magical Express to begin with, but it’s really no longer a deterrent to stay here since everyone has to find their own transportation now.
-You can read about all of the options to get to Walt Disney World from the airport, and luckily Mears Connect does offer service to the Swan and Dolphin complex, which is what we used.
+You can read about all of the options to get to Walt Disney World from the airport, and luckily Mears Connect Driven By Sunshine Disney shuttle services offer service to the Swan and Dolphin complex, which is what we used.
 Uber may be cheaper depending on your party size and demand at the time you need a ride.
 But we were happy with the Mears Connect service.